 No one in the group is pushed to talk.
 Some moms prefer to listen rather than talk, But remember, your experience and insight are valuable and could help someone else in the room.

-Currently our support group meets every Friday at Broadway Coffeehouse in the Dallas Room (204), 10.30am-12pm.
-The room is small and cozy.
-Babes in arms and small children are welcome.
+We currently offer 2 weekly and 2 biweekly support groups in Salem and McMinnville.
 To stay up to date with group happenings visit the Compass Perinatal Peer Support Facebook Page.
 If we ever need to cancel the group one week (which is very rare) we will make an announcement on the Facebook page.